2022–23 Irish Cup

-The 2022–23 Irish Cup (known as the Samuel Gelston's Whiskey Irish Cup for sponsorship purposes) was the 143rd edition of the premier knock-out cup competition in Northern Irish football since its inauguration in 1881.
-The competition began on 13 August 2022.
+The 2022–23 Irish Cup (known as the Samuel Gelston's Whiskey Irish Cup for sponsorship purposes) was the 143rd edition of the Irish Cup, the premier knockout cup competition in Northern Irish football since its inauguration in 1881.
+The winners qualified for the 2023–24 Europa Conference League first qualifying round.

-Crusaders are the defending champions, having defeated Ballymena United 2–1 in the previous season's final.
+Crusaders won the cup on 7 May 2023 with a 4–0 win over Ballymena United (a repeat of the previous season's final), their second consecutive Irish Cup win and third overall.

 Results

 The league tier of each club at the time of entering the competition is listed in parentheses.